Treatment of Stage III B - IV Non-Small Cell Lung Cancer

 by Dr. C.H.
 Weaver M.D. updated 2/2021

-Stage IIIB and stage IV non-small cell lung cancers (NSCLC) are considered advanced and may be found in both lungs, in the fluid that surrounds the lungs or heart, or have spread to other parts of the body such as the liver, brain, or bones.
+Stage IIIB and IV non-small cell lung cancers (NSCLC) are considered advanced and may be found in both lungs, in the fluid that surrounds the lungs or heart, or have spread to other parts of the body such as the liver, brain, or bones.

-Rarely some patients with advanced NSCLC have cancer that can be treated with surgery or radiation therapy however systemic therapy with precision cancer medicines, immunotherapy or chemotherapy has become the mainstay of treatment for most patients.
+Rarely some patients with advanced NSCLC will have cancer that can be treated with surgery or radiation therapy however systemic therapy with precision cancer medicines, immunotherapy or chemotherapy has become the mainstay of treatment for most patients.